 No. 8 seed Loyola holds off No. 9 seed Georgia Tech, 71-60

-INDIANAPOLIS (AP) Loyola Chicago might be the only team that feels as though little has changed about the NCAA Tournament.
+INDIANAPOLIS – Loyola Chicago might be the only team that feels as though little has changed about the NCAA Tournament.

 Probably has something to do with all the winning the Ramblers do.